 Yet, as cute as this scenario is, things can turn deadly fast.
 How you ask?

-Well, if you’re anything like many first time owners chances are your lighting set up (UVB bulb, basking bulb) probably isn’t exactly ideal.
+Well, if you’re anything like many first time owners chances are your bearded dragon’s lighting set up and subsequent temperatures probably aren’t exactly ideal.

 But fear not!

-Setting up your bearded dragon’s tank with the right basking and UVB bulb is actually really simple, it just takes doing a little homework to figure out what exactly you need and how to position things… cue this article!
+Setting up your bearded dragon’s tank with the right basking and UVB bulb is actually really simple!
+And once you have the proper lighting?
+Well, your temperatures should

 However, when it comes to the UVB bulb, the choices of what to use are way more limited, as you’ll soon discover further down in this article.